Choose rational compassion over emotional empathy instead

-It’s important to keep in mind that, just because empathy isn’t great at helping us to make moral choices (such as voting for dubious political leaders, for example), it doesn’t mean that empathy is inherently a bad quality.
+It’s important to keep in mind that, just because empathy isn’t great at helping us to make moral choices (such as voting for dubious political leaders, for example), it doesn’t mean that it is inherently a bad quality.

 However, empathy doesn’t make us good people, either – rather, it simply amplifies the qualities we have within us.

 In his book, Bloom writes, “It’s not that empathy itself automatically leads to kindness.
-Rather, empathy has to connect to kindness that already exists.
+Rather, it has to connect to kindness that already exists.
 Empathy makes good people better, then, because kind people don’t like suffering, and empathy makes this suffering salient.